andiaz90/econ_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Economics at the University of Pennsylvania.
+My research focuses on Macroeconomics, Labor Economics, and Family Economics.
 {style="text-align: justify;"}